pistasjis/ListenCaddy/readme.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Odyssey346/ListenCaddy)](https://goreportcard.com/report/github.com/Odyssey346/ListenCaddy) [![Build Artifact](https://github.com/Odyssey346/ListenCaddy/actions/workflows/build-artifact.yml/badge.svg)](https://github.com/Odyssey346/ListenCaddy/actions/workflows/build-artifact.yml)

 ## Setup

+### From Caddy
+Caddy now supports adding packages via ``caddy add-package``.
+This is the easiest way to install ListenCaddy.

+Just run ``caddy add-package github.com/Odyssey346/ListenCaddy`` and you're done!
+You can now use ListenCaddy in your Caddyfile.

+This gets built from Caddy's servers, so you don't need to build it yourself and you don't need any extra dependencies other than Caddy itself.
+It's also way faster than building it yourself.

+### BYOC (Build Your Own Caddy)

-You will need the following before you can begin using ListenCaddy:
+You will need the following before you can build Caddy with ListenCaddy:
 - A server
 - [xcaddy](https://github.com/caddyserver/xcaddy)
 - An [AbuseIPDB](https://www.abuseipdb.com/) account and API key ready